64bitpandas/bencuan.me/README.md

 To serve locally, run `npm start`.

 As with most of my sites, this site is built on top of the fantastic [HTML5 Boilerplate](https://html5boilerplate.com/).
-I use plain HTML5 and Javascript with Sass.
+For preprocessing, I use vanilla JavaScript and Sass with [Eleventy](https://www.11ty.dev/) for HTML preprocessing.
 CSS is postprocessed using [postcss](https://postcss.org/) with [autoprefixer](https://github.com/postcss/autoprefixer) and [cssnano](https://cssnano.co/).

 Some libraries and assets that I used are:
  - [Modernizr](https://modernizr.com/)